nuxt/fonts/README.md

 })
 ```

+> [!WARNING]
+> We currently can't provide non-latin subsets for Adobe Fonts as they do not have a public API for that.
+Please use other providers in such cases.

 ### Writing a custom provider

 The provider API is likely to evolve in the next few releases of Nuxt Fonts, but at the moment it looks like this: